ashleychontos/pySYD/docs/usage/intro.rst

 ###########

 The following features are primarily related to the input data and when applicable, what tools to apply to the data.
-All data manipulation relevant in this step happens *prior* to any pipeline analysis. **Currently this is mostly frequency-domain tools but we are working on implementing some time-domain tools too!**
+All data manipulation relevant to this step happens *prior* to any pipeline analyses. **Currently this is mostly frequency-domain tools but we are working on implementing time-domain tools as well!**

 .. code-block::

     Data analyses:
+      --star [str [str ...]], --stars [str [str ...]] list of stars to process
       --file str, --list str, --todo str
-                           List of stars to process
+                            list of stars to process
       --info str, --information str
-                           List of stellar parameters and options
+                            list of stellar parameters and options
-     --star [str [str ...]], --stars [str [str ...]]
-                           List of stars to process
       --gap int, --gaps int
                             What constitutes a time series 'gap' (i.e. n x the cadence)
       -x, --stitch, --stitching
                             Correct for large gaps in time series data by 'stitching' the light curve
-     -k, --kc, --kepcorr   Turn on the Kepler short-cadence artefact correction routine
-     -n, --notch           Use notching technique to reduce effects from mixed modes (not fully functional, creates weirds effects for higher SNR cases)
       --of int, --over int, --oversample int
                             The oversampling factor (OF) of the input power spectrum
+      -k, --kc, --kepcorr   Turn on the Kepler short-cadence artefact correction routine
       --dnu [float [float ...]]
-                           Brute force method to provide value for dnu --le [float [float ...]], --lowere [float [float ...]]
-                           Lower frequency limit of folded PS to whiten mixed modes
+                            spacing to fold PS for mitigating mixed modes --le [float [float ...]], --lowere [float [float ...]] lower frequency limit of folded PS to whiten mixed modes
-     --ue [float [float ...]], --uppere [float [float ...]]
-                           Upper frequency limit of folded PS to whiten mixed modes
+      --ue [float [float ...]], --uppere [float [float ...]] upper frequency limit of folded PS to whiten mixed modes
+      -n, --notch           another technique to mitigate effects from mixed modes (not fully functional, creates weirds effects for higher SNR cases??)

 **Glossary terms** (alphabetical order):
 :term:`--dnu`